NVQ CITY & GUILDS COURSES

 We will work with you to try to find a suitable package that is convenient for all of us.

 The courses are currently also funded by the Government, except for a small charge that we are obliged to make.
-For 2018-18 academic year this ranges from £110 to £169, with a small additional fee if a test has to be taken again.
+For the current academic year this ranges from £110 to £170 for adults, with a small additional fee if a test has to be taken again.

 FREE EQUINE SHORT COURSE